raveintospace/CustomAirbnb/README.md

 <li>ImageType protocol to handle an array of UIImage & Image</li>
 <li>ViewModifiers extracted for improved modularity</li>
 <li>City & ReportReason models with Stub</li>
+<li>Dummy data and images are used to handle changes in the JSON response from the new version of OpenDataSoft's API</li>
 <li>External libraries used in the project: Lottie and Vortex</li>
 </ul>